August 10

 The Breton flagship La Cordelière and the English vessel The Regent locked together in a fiery embrace off the coast of Brittany, detonating simultaneously and killing nearly 2,000 sailors.
 This catastrophic loss forced both navies to retreat, ending the immediate threat of a major naval invasion during the War of the League of Cambrai.

-Ferdinand Magellan set sail from Seville with five ships and 270 men on a voyage to find a western route to the Spice…
+Ferdinand Magellan set sail from Seville with five ships and approximately 270 men on a voyage to find a western rout…

-Ferdinand Magellan set sail from Seville with five ships and 270 men on a voyage to find a western route to the Spice Islands.
-Magellan himself was killed in the Philippines in 1521, but one ship — the Victoria, under Juan Sebastian Elcano — completed the circumnavigation with 18 surviving crewmen, proving the globe could be sailed.
+Ferdinand Magellan set sail from Seville with five ships and approximately 270 men on a voyage to find a western route to the Spice Islands by crossing the Atlantic and navigating through South America.
+Magellan himself was killed in a skirmish in the Philippines in April 1521, but his Basque second-in-command Juan Sebastian Elcano completed the circumnavigation aboard the last surviving ship, the Victoria, returning to Spain with just 18 emaciated crewmen and proving definitively that the globe could be sailed.

 The Battle of St. Quentin in 1557 was a Spanish victory that ended French ambitions in the Italian Wars and set the terms for decades of European power.
 Philip II of Spain was so grateful that he built the Escorial palace near Madrid to commemorate the victory — it became Spain's most significant royal monument.
 The date of the battle was August 10, the feast day of St. Lawrence, which is why the palace's church is dedicated to him.
 A battle's anniversary became one of the world's most important buildings.